MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ## Get started

 1. Go to the [pricing calculator](https://azure.microsoft.com/pricing/calculator/?service=azure-data-explorer).
 1. Scroll down the page until you see a tab titled **Your Estimate**.
-Check if “Azure Data Explorer” appears in this tab.
+Check if **Azure Data Explorer** appears in this tab.
     1. If so, go on to step 3.
     1. If not, scroll back to the top of the page and type “Azure Data Explorer” into the search box.
-Select the “Azure Data Explorer” widget to add it to your estimates.
+Select the **Azure Data Explorer** widget to add it to your estimates.
 1. Start the configuration.

 :::image type="content" source="media/pricing/pricing-calculator.png" alt-text="Image of online Azure Data Explorer pricing calculator.":::